sriramab/gamamanual/G__CallingR.md

 	}
 }
 ```
-This syntax is deprecated, use R_file instead of R_compute:
+Above syntax is deprecated, use following syntax with R_file instead of R_compute:

 ```
 model CallingR